featured image

 Perhaps the most important and common of these is where the property is to be used as a dwelling.
 All residential letting income is exempt and no associated VAT can be recovered.

-VAT on property is complex and advice should be sought before every transaction.
+VAT on property is complex, and advice should be sought before every transaction.

-Need more information on Option to Tax?
+Need more information on the option to tax?

 You can also learn more about Land and Property VAT on our dedicated service page.